ari-dasci/S-TSFE-DL/docs/_build/html/_sources/index.rst.txt

 Neural Network (RNN).
 The use of these models allow both to capture the spatial features and the time dependencies between timesteps.

+This library contains the implementation of 22 architectures both in Tensorflow+Keras and PyTorch.

 Installation
 ============